RealTimeLogic/BAS/README.md

 #### TL;DR (Linux):

-Download and compile the code for Linux as follows:
+See the tutorial [Embedded Linux Web Interface Design](https://makoserver.net/articles/Expedite-Your-Embedded-Linux-Web-Interface-Design) for details; however, the server can be downloaded and compiled for Linux as follows:

 ```
 wget -O - https://raw.githubusercontent.com/RealTimeLogic/BAS/main/LinuxBuild.sh | bash